mikhailshilkov/mikhailio-docpad/src/documents/2019/02/pulumi/index.html.md

 <figcaption>API Gateway, Lambda, DynamoDB, and S3</figcaption>

-This will work, but the details are even more complicated:
+This is a viable design, but the details are even more complicated:

-- API Gateway is a complex beast which needs Stages, Deployments, and REST Endpoints to be configured properly.
+- API Gateway is a complex beast which needs Stages, Deployments, and REST Endpoints to be appropriately configured.
-- Permissions and policies need to be configured so that API Gateway could call Lambda and Lambda could call DynamoDB.
+- Permissions and policies need to be defined so that API Gateway could call Lambda and Lambda could access DynamoDB.
 - Static Files should go to S3 Bucket Objects.

-So, the actual setup involves a couple dozen objects to be configured in AWS:
+So, the actual setup involves a couple of dozen objects to be configured in AWS:

 ![Cloud resources to be provisioned](apigateway-lambda-dynamodb-s3-details.png)